jsbackus/jsbackus.github.io/_posts/2016-07-31-taking-over-a-project.md

 closed source developer decides "Fine.
 Screw it.
-We're moving on," there is little that the community can do but send e-mail upon e-mail to an already haggard worker-bee, who inevitably ships those e-mails off to the junk folder. *But* with open source, a community can rise up out of the rubble of an abandoned program and thrive.
+We're moving on," there is little that the community can do but send e-mail upon e-mail to an already haggard worker-bee, who inevitably ships those e-mails off to the junk folder.
+But with open source, a community can rise up out of the rubble of an abandoned program and thrive.

 Assuming, someone else kept the source that is.
-So, the moral of the story is keep copies of all the materials you can.
+So, the moral of the story
+is: keep copies of all the materials you can.
 Be it code, wiki pages, or even the issue-related e-mail stream.

 Happy Hacking!